aragon/app/docs/projectDocs/pluginEncapsulation.md

 from a given Slot ID and a list of Plugin IDs.
 As the Application does not currently support multiple Plugins installed on the same DAO, the component renders the first Slot Component found from the given Plugin IDs.

-**NOTE**: In order to render multiple Slot Components, a new `PluginComponentTabs` might be introduced which renders every React component registered for the given Plugin IDs.
+**NOTE**: To render multiple Slot Components, a new `PluginComponentTabs` React component can be implemented to render every Slot Component registered given a list of Plugin IDs.
 The Plugin-specific Tabs label can be specified by a new `metadata` field attached to the Slot Component during its registration.

 ## How to Support a New Plugin

-To support a new Plugin in the Application, add the Plugin definitions and implement all the required Slot Components under a new folder inside the `/src/plugins` folder (e.g. `/src/plugins/gaslessPlugin`).
-Inside this folder, create an index file that exports a function to initialise the Plugin by registering the Plugin definitions and its slot components, e.g.:
+To support a new Plugin in the Application, add the Plugin definitions and implement all the required Slot Components under a new folder inside the `/src/plugins` folder (e.g., `/src/plugins/gaslessPlugin`).
+Inside this folder, create an index file that exports a function to initialize the Plugin by registering the Plugin definitions and its Slot Components, e.g.:

 ```typescript
 export const initialiseGaslessPlugin = () => {